 Her book, “The 11 Laws of Likability” delves into the value of finding your authenticity and learning to build self-image, energy, curiosity, and listening skills to develop an effective, natural system for creating and maintaining relationships.
 We all learned a lot!

-Didn’t make it to this week’s #WorkTrends show?
-Don’t worry.
-You can tune in and participate in the podcast and chat with us every Wednesday from 1-2pm ET (10-11am PT).
-Next week, on Oct 26, I will joined by Chris Savage, CEO of Wistia, who will talk about getting the most out of video (which is huge these days!)
+Next week, on Oct 26, I’ll be joined by Chris Savage, CEO of Wistia, who will talk about getting the most out of video (which is huge these days!)

 Remember, the TalentCulture #WorkTrends conversation continues every day across several social media channels.
-Stay up-to-date by following our #WorkTrends Twitter stream; pop into our LinkedIn group to interact with other members, or check out our Google+ community.
+Stay up-to-date by following our #WorkTrends Twitter stream or pop into our LinkedIn group to interact with other members.
 You can engage with us anytime on our social networks, or stay current with trending World of Work topics on our website or through our weekly email newsletter.